 Professional Stuntwoman for Hire.

 She’s one of those film and television professionals who’s moved quietly through massive productions, doing the real work behind the scenes.
 You know the part in Ready Player One when Olivia Cooke’s character dodges chaos at breakneck speed?
 That was Mallory.
 Same for doubling Zendaya in The Greatest Showman.
-Her credits include Truth or Dare, Lying and Stealing, and The Spy Who Dumped Me, where she doubled Ivanna Sakhno under Gary Powell’s coordination.
+Her credits include Incoming, Truth or Dare, Lying and Stealing, and The Spy Who Dumped Me, where she doubled Ivanna Sakhno under Gary Powell’s coordination.
 And that’s just scratching the surface.

 She’s been tossed into Rampage, and banged up on CHIPS, all while keeping cast and crew safe and the action real.
 Her work on Alexander and the Terrible, Horrible, No Good, Very Bad Day had her doubling Jennifer Garner — and running chaos control behind the scenes.